pozirk/ANEAmazonAds/readme.md

 //showing 600x90 ad at the bottom center side of the screen _admob.show(AdParams.SIZE_600x90, AdParams.HALIGN_CENTER, AdParams.VALIGN_BOTTOM);
-_amazonAds.setTimeout(30000); //set timeout (in milliseconds) to load new ad, not sure if it's working...
+_amazonAds.setTimeout(30000); //set timeout (in milliseconds) to load new ad, not sure if it works properly...
 ```

 # Misc